-The New ASQ CRE BoK Group: Risk Managment
+The New ASQ CRE BoK Group: Risk Management

-The 2018 ASQ CRE Body of Knowledge has the new top level section titled II.
+The 2018 ASQ CRE Body of Knowledge has a new top-level section titled II.
 Risk Management.

 A few of the topics, 6 of the 9, are the same or similar to topics in the previous CRE BoK.
 There are three new topics that extend the reliability engineers need to know, understand, and use risk management tools.